asksven/home-automation-checkin-service/README.md

 ##### Deploy
 1. `source setenv.sh`
 1. edit `ops/ingress.yaml` and enter your endpoint DNS name
+1. edit `ops/web-deployment.yaml` and enter the path to the image to pull
 1. `cd ops && deploy.sh`

 ## API